alexbfree/thesis/src/chapter-1.md

 [Chapter 6](#chapter-6) synthesises the two Case Studies, and answers RQ1 [in [6.1](#6.1)] and RQ2 [in [6.2](#6.2)], bringing the central academic research of the thesis to a close with clear statements about what people want from data—visibility, understanding and useability—and from data holders—transparency, oversight and involvement. [[6.3](#6.3)] concludes the chapter by outlining this thesis's perspective on addressing the power imbalance over personal data, and positions of these six 'data wants' as _empowerment_ relative to that perspective, motivating their practical pursuit.

 [Chapter 7](#chapter-7) is a deliberately broad and open-ended chapter, exploring the pursuit of the goals of the previous chapter in order to draw out designerly and practical insights.
-It extends the traditional thesis structure in order to provide ideas on _how human-centric empowerment might be achieved_.
+It extends the traditional thesis structure in order to provide ideas on how human-centric empowerment might be achieved.
 These ideas can become valuable and actionable reference material for future researchers, activists and innovators. [[7.1](#7.1)] introduces the peripheral contexts from which the insights arise.
 In [[7.2](#7.2)], insights from the thesis's findings and external experiences are synthesised to frame the pursuit of this thesis's data wants as a defined field of future research, called **Human Data Relations (HDR)**, whose practitioners act as a _recursive public_, pursuing four objectives for increased awareness, understanding and negotiability.
 The landscape of HDR is mapped out in two parts. [[7.3](#7.3)], focuses on identifying obstacles to pursuit of the HDR objectives.
-Then [[7.4](#7.4)], using a _Theories of Change (ToC)_ framing, introduces opportunities for progress, arranged as _four different trajectories of change_ that could be executed to pursue better HDR.
-[7.3](#7.3) and [7.4](#7.4) are interspersed with 13 actionable _insights_ that could help tackle the obstacles and pursue the change trajectories.
+Then [[7.4](#7.4)], using a _Theories of Change (ToC)_ framing, introduces opportunities for progress, arranged as four different trajectories of change that could be executed to pursue better HDR.
+[7.3](#7.3) and [7.4](#7.4) are interspersed with 13 actionable insights that could help tackle the obstacles and pursue the change trajectories.

 [Chapter 8](#chapter-8) concludes the thesis, reflecting first on this researcher's journey, before summarising the legacy and contributions of this body of work, positioning HDR and this thesis as call to arms for activist research and innovation to tackle the power imbalance around personal data in society.